aarcher07/CS121-Work/Day-04/Functions.md

 ```

-Test again on an equilateral triangle: Angle should be $\pi/3$
+Test again on an equilateral and right angled triangle:

 ```r
 ThetaFromLengths(10, 10, 10)